Strategic Planning

 For examples of Strategic Planning assignments, click on your interest area below:

-A break-out plan was what this pharmaceutical Global Clinical Team needed as they addressed the opportunity for new therapeutic markets for a core brand .
+A break-out plan was what this pharmaceutical Global Marketing Team needed as they addressed the opportunity for new therapeutic applications for a core brand.
 Over 30 individuals from Marketing, Medical and Regulatory worldwide needed to be involved in prioritizing the development plan for several potential new market segments.
-And time was of the essence.
+Time was of the essence.
 Deborah Pankhurst designed the decision-making process and led the group in preparing a concise information package, identifying risk factors, and arriving at a consensus in a 2-day group meeting about priority markets.
 A summary of key decisions along with the verbatim output was in the client's hands within 72 hours of the meeting, in time to develop a recommendation that was embraced by the Board.
-This plan has driven growth for the brand for the past three years, adding an estimated $500MM to the brand's worldwide sales.
+This plan has driven growth for the brand for the past three years, adding an estimated $500M to the brand's worldwide sales.

 When a mid-sized U.S. based pharmaceutical firm was nearing approval for their first new product launch in several years, they knew they needed to get the launch plan right.
 Deborah developed a planning process that established a Brand Team and engaged all members in developing the Situation Assessment, creating the Launch Plan including the Brand Positioning, and preparing a detailed activity timeline to launch.
 A follow-up session with the scientific team ensured that the ‘scientific story' for this novel entity was well articulated.
 Coaching sessions with key managers rounded out Deborah's role.
 This process has now formed the foundation for the organization's subsequent new product launches and has dramatically improved the effectiveness and efficiency of the management team.